 - Feedback from all staff.

-- Pupil interviews (when possible) when setting new IEP targets or reviewing existing targets
+- Pupil interviews (when possible) when setting new targets or reviewing existing targets on APDR plans

 - Pupil progress tracking using assessment data

-- Monitoring Action Plans and targets, evaluating the impact of targets on pupils’ progress.
+- Monitoring APDR plans and targets, evaluating the impact of targets on pupils’ progress.

 - Attendance records and liaison with Education Entitlement Service.

-What is our approach to teaching children and young people with SEN?
+What is our approach to teaching children and young people with SENd?